PhD - Molecular cell biology of epithelial cells (membrane trafficking) (University of Lausanne)

 • Contribute to the deciphering of the molecular and cellular basis of mucosal microbes interactions with their hosts

-(i) Comparative Genomics
+(i) Comparative and evolutionary Genomics

 (ii) Comparative Cell Biology